pgpt-dev/API/README.md

-# Important Notice: Repository No Longer Exists
+# Important Notice: Repository does not exist at this place

-This repository is no longer maintained.
 You can find the current repository at:

 [https://github.com/Fujitsu-AI/API](https://github.com/Fujitsu-AI/API)